Lord William Bentinck: Personal life, death and legacy

-In August 1791, Bentinck played in a non-first-class cricket match for Marylebone Cricket Club against Nottingham Cricket Club at King's Meadow, Nottingham.
+In August 1791, Bentinck played in a minor match for Marylebone Cricket Club against Nottingham Cricket Club at King's Meadow, Nottingham.

 Bentinck married Lady Mary, daughter of Arthur Acheson, 1st Earl of Gosford, on 18 February 1803.
 The marriage was childless.
 She was a watercolourist, and her album of 61 paintings of the birds of the Himalaya Mountains, circa 1833, is held at the Natural History Museum, London.
 He died in Paris on 17 June 1839, aged 64.
 Mary died in May 1843.
 They are buried together in the Bentinck family vault in St Marylebone Parish Church, London.

 Explorer Matthew Flinders, who in 1802 charted the South Wellesley Islands in the Gulf of Carpentaria, Australia (now part of the state of Queensland), assigned the name Bentinck Island in honour of Lord Bentinck, and the island group (Wellesley) and the largest island (Mornington Island) in honour of Richard Wellesley, 2nd Earl of Mornington.
 In 1803, the two men had acted as interceded on Flinders' behalf to persuade the French to release Flinders after he had been imprisoned by them on Mauritius.